 The Florida Film Festival's primary sponsor is Full Sail University.

 About Full Sail University:

-Submissions postmarked before December 13, 2013 will be notified of acceptance by February 21, 2014.
-Films that have not been accepted may not be officially notified until the end of February.
+Submissions postmarked before December 14, 2018 will be notified of acceptance by February 25, 2019.
+Films that have not been accepted may not be officially notified until early March.

 Films are scheduled at the discretion of the Florida Film Festival.
 The Florida Film Festival retains the right to make changes to the published schedule at any time and for any reason.
 Films may be screened more than once.

 Print Shipping Information: